obonaventure/cnp3/book/network/network.rst

 Note that the reassembly algorithm must deal with the unreliability of the IP network.
 This implies that a fragment may be duplicated or a fragment may never reach the destination.
 The destination will easily detect fragment duplication thanks to the `Fragment Offset`.
 To deal with fragment losses, the reassembly algorithm must bound the time during which the fragments of a packet are stored in its buffer while the packet is being reassembled.
 This can be implemented by starting a timer when the first fragment of a packet is received.
 If the packet has not been reassembled upon expiration of the timer, all fragments are discarded and the packet is considered to be lost.

-.. index Internet Control Message Protocol, ICMP
+.. index:: Internet Control Message Protocol, ICMP

 ICMP version 4
 ==============